-Best Weight Loss Diet For Athletes An Active Lifestyle
+Best Weight Loss Diet For Athletes with an Active Lifestyle

 Spoiler: The best diet is not what you think!